These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 Usually kids will burn through school shoes faster when using them for other activities, playing sports in them at lunch or skate boarding or scootering on the way to school.

-To get the longest lifespan out of your quality school shoes it’s reccomended to use school shoes for school and have other sports shoes for sports.
+To get the longest lifespan out of your quality school shoes it’s recommended to use school shoes for school and have other sports shoes for sports.

 How do I stop school shoes from scuffing?